Steinway & Sons: The 500,000th Steinway

 In 1988, Steinway made its 500,000th piano.
 Designed by artist Wendell Castle, it carries inscriptions of the names of the 832 pianists and 90 ensembles on the Steinway Artist roster of 1987, including Van Cliburn, Vladimir Horowitz and Billy Joel.

 Six years later the company launched C. F. Theodore Steinway Academy for Concert Technicians, known simply as Steinway Academy, at Steinway's factory in Hamburg, Germany.
 There, experienced piano tuners and piano technicians from all over the world receive further training in piano tuning and maintenance.
 By 2000, Steinway had made its 550,000th piano.

-In 2003, Steinway celebrated its 150th anniversary at Carnegie Hall with a three-day concert series with performances by Peter Cincotti, Art Garfunkel, Herbie Hancock, Ben Heppner, Ahmad Jamal, Ramsey Lewis, Randy Newman, Roger Williams, Nancy Wilson, and the Eroica Trio, among others.
+In 2003, Steinway celebrated its 150th anniversary at Carnegie Hall with a three-day concert series with performances by Peter Cincotti, Art Garfunkel, Herbie Hancock, Ben Heppner, Ahmad Jamal, Ramsey Lewis, Randy Newman, Roger Williams, Nancy Wilson, Yundi Li and Eroica Trio, among others.
 The first concert featured classical music, the second jazz, and the third pop.
 As part of the 150th anniversary, fashion designer Karl Lagerfeld created a commemorative Steinway limited edition grand piano.

 In 2005, Steinway celebrated the 125th anniversary of the establishment of its factory in Hamburg, Germany.
 The celebration featured a concert at the Laeiszhalle concert hall in Hamburg with performances by Vladimir and Vovka Ashkenazy, Lang Lang, and Detlef Kraus.
 1,800 people from 33 countries attended the concert.
 As part of the celebration, a 125th anniversary Steinway limited edition grand piano was designed by Count Albrecht von Goertz.

 Until his death on September 18, 2008, at the age of 93, Henry Z. Steinway, the great-grandson of the Steinway founder, still worked for Steinway and put his signature on custom-made limited-edition pianos.
 At several public occasions, Henry Z. Steinway represented the Steinway family.
 He started at the company in 1937 after graduating from Harvard University.
 He was president of the company from 1956 to 1977 and was the last Steinway family member to be president of Steinway.